 Being a Christian shouldn’t just change what we believe.
 It should change the way we live.
-Sometimes people know Christians as those who believe certain things but whose lives don’t line up with those beliefs.
 As we realize that Jesus wants to change our lives as well as our beliefs, we grow to become people who do what’s right and fight for justice in a world that’s full of all kinds of brokenness and injustice like bullying, racism, sex-trafficking, and religious persecution.

-- What I want the group to know and understand: Being a follower of Christ should change our lives so that we fight for what’s right and just.
+- KNOW: Being a follower of Christ should change our lives so that we fight for what’s right and just.

-- What I want the group to experience: Compassion for people and situations that are not as they should be.
+- EXPERIENCE: Compassion for people and situations that are not as they should be.

-- How I want the group to respond: By developing a growing awareness of what’s not right and just in our world and a growing sensitivity to steps we can take in the Spirit’s power to address these things.
+- DO: Develop a growing awareness of injustices in our world and a growing sensitivity to actions we can take in the Spirit’s power to address these things.

 It’s really clear that Pedro is religious.
 He reads his Bible every day in the cafeteria.
 He talks about going to church and bible study.
 And he picks religious topics for papers in his classes.
 But Pedro’s friend, Jimmy, harasses you just about every day.
 There always seems to be a mean word or look from him.
 Pedro sees this but never says or does anything!
 How does this make you feel about Pedro and the faith that’s seems so important to him?
 Allow the group to discuss.
 Help them see that Pedro’s faith rings hollow if he’s not willing to stand up for what’s right and defend those who need help.